1970 Army Cadets football team

-The Army Cadets football team represented the United States Military Academy in the 1970 NCAA University Division football season.
+The 1970 Army Cadets football team represented the United States Military Academy as an independent during the 1970 NCAA University Division football season.
 In their fifth year under head coach Tom Cahill, the Cadets compiled a 1–9–1 record and were outscored by their opponents by a combined total of 281 to 151.
-In the annual Army–Navy Game, the Cadets were defeated by the Midshipmen by an 11 to 7 score.
+In the annual Army–Navy Game, the Cadets were defeated by the Midshipmen 11-7.
 The Cadets' only victory came in the season opener, a 26 to 0 victory over Holy Cross.

 No Army players were selected as first-team players on the 1970 College Football All-America Team.